 4. After reading the thesis, each examiner should independently write an individual report answering some specific questions designed to emphasise the criteria for the award of the degree, and provide a general report of his or her opinion of the thesis.
 Examiners may identify issues for exploration or clarification at the oral examination.
-A copy of the individual report should be sent to the Academic Support Office in advance of the oral examination.
+A copy of the individual report should be sent to the Curriculum, Learning and Assessment Service in advance of the oral examination.
 The initial individual reports should not be shown to the candidate or the candidate's supervisor(s) in advance of the oral examination.
 The individual reports are confidential to the University and, following the examination, will be sent to the candidate's supervisor but not to the candidate.

 5. An individual report is required when a thesis is first examined and also when a resubmitted thesis is assessed by the same examiners, whether or not a second oral examination is to take place.

 6. All candidates for doctoral and higher masters degrees are required to attend an oral examination after the first submission of their thesis.
 In the case of MTheo, MJur, MSc and MA degrees, an oral examination shall be held at the discretion of the examiners.

 There is no requirement for the examiners of a resubmitted thesis to hold a second oral examination, however, a second oral examination must be held where one or both of the examiners considers this to be necessary to the examination process, in cases where the first oral examination was not satisfactory, or (for doctoral and higher masters degrees) where examiners are not satisfied with the revised thesis (i.e. a second oral examination must be held if examiners are considered a negative outcome at re-examination).